4 Things That Are Causing Your Dog’s Anxiety

 How To Reduce Anxiety in Your Dog

 Once you’ve discovered what’s causing your dog’s anxiety, you can find the best way to treat him.
-Here are five excellent solutions to reduce anxiety in your dog and help your pup regain his peace.
+Here are five excellent solutions for managing dog anxiety and helping your pup regain his peace.

-This pheromone collar will put your dog at ease.
+This pheromone collar will put your dog at ease and minimize destructive behaviors.
 It’s so easy to use.
-Simply put the collar on and your dog’s body heat will activate the calming pheromones.
+Simply put the collar on, and your dog’s body heat will activate the calming pheromones.

-Adaptil is the one I use since it’s the #1 veterinarian recommendation!
+Adaptil is the one I use since it’s the no. 1 veterinarian recommendation!

 For mild noise aversion, choose Zylkene:

-This over-the-counter treatment is great for treating mild cases of anxiety.
+This over-the-counter treatment is great for managing anxiety due to certain loud noises.
 Plus, it has no contraindications and can be used long-term.

 Check out my blog post to see all the reasons why I love Zylkene for dog anxiety.